 The Bottom Line

 Farmer/Farm Advisor Water Quality Sampling Network

 Greg Labarge, The Ohio State University – Extension

-Experts say soluble phosphorus runoff from farms is an important source of harmful algal blooms plaguing Lake Erie and other lakes in recent years.
+Experts say soluble phosphorus runoff from farms is an important driver of the harmful algal blooms plaguing Lake Erie and other lakes in recent years.
 In August 2014, a toxic bloom in western Lake Erie led to a two-day drinking water ban in Toledo, along with a renewed focus on preventing future problems.